15 Dec 2021Mont Marte

 11. Create harmony

-Palette knife creating an abstract Leonid Afremov inspired park scene
+Leonid Afremov inspired park scene painting with lots of colours

 If you have a work that’s a little bland, palette knifes can lend a hand and bring this work to life.
 Dabs of yellow can create stunning rays of sunlight, earthy tones can create tree branches and create harmony.
 But if you’re finding your knife paintings are becoming a little too dominant, a handy palette knife painting tip is to simply reach for a paint brush to softly diffuse the painting with brushwork or use a detailed brush to etch out fine details.